 - Try to stay away from excess sugary or salty foods.

 - New scientific studies show that a breastfeeding diet containing organic dairy and meat products instead of conventional products increases the fatty acid content in breast milk.

 Postpartum Weight Loss

 Breastfeeding and weight loss

-Your baby will be consuming between 200 to 1000 calories from your breast milk each day.
+Your baby will consume between 200 to 1000 calories from your breast milk daily.
 Work out yours here.
 Most mothers lose weight after having a baby.
 Some lose all postpartum weight after just a month.
-But others say they just don't seem to lose the extra pounds while still breastfeeding.
+But others say they don't seem to lose the extra pounds while breastfeeding.

-It appears to be up to the mother's body, her lifestyle and her diet.
+Weight management is up to the mother's body, lifestyle, and diet.
 Genetics may also play a role.